 How very appropriate, considering Jack will soon be revealed as having typed over and over and over again "All work and no play make Jack a dull boy."

 In A Clockwork Orange a story was alluded to in which a character was erroneously found at fault for things another had done.
-The same happens with the innocent dog bullied by the bulldog.
-The flea clocks the bulldog with a brick, takes his bone and a cushion the bulldog had stolen from the flea's host dog, and gives them to the host dog.
-The bully dog assumes the other dog had hit him and shows up ready to beat him up.
-Then the flea beats him with a mallet and the bull dog throws away his whiskey, thinking these poundings he's getting at the hand of an invisible agency must all be a hallucination.
-When he sets up the other dog to be picked up by the pound, the flea thwacks the guy from the pound and then puts the board in the paws of the bulldog so it appears as though he had done it and the bulldog is carried off to the pound instead.
+The same happens with the innocent, country dog bullied by the bulldog.
+The flea clocks the bulldog with a brick, takes his bone and a cushion the bulldog had stolen from the flea's host dog, and gives them to the country, host dog.
+The bully dog assumes the other dog had hit him and goes to beat him up.
+The flea beats up the bull dog with a mallet and the bull dog throws away his whiskey, thinking these poundings he's getting at the hand of an invisible agency must all be a hallucination.
+When the bull dog sets up the other dog to be picked up by the pound, the flea thwacks the guy from the pound with a board and then puts the board in the paws of the bulldog so it appears as though he had done it and the bulldog is carried off to the pound instead.
 The cartoon ends with the strong man flea settling down to watch television on the back of his host dog, and we hear a voice from the television call for a dog named Glassie.

 The Online etymology dictionary gives glass as coming from a word meaning "looking glass" (Old Norse "gler") and this from a word meaning "to shine" (PIE "ghel").

-If we return to the game room at the Overlook it will be remembered that a poster next to the ski poster (which I think references the minotaur, bull-man) is for La Maison de la Glisse, a sports outfitting store in France.
+If we return to the game room at the Overlook it will be remembered that a poster next to the ski poster is for La Maison de la Glisse, a sports outfitting store in France.
 Glisse does not come from the same word as glass, it doesn't seem, but I wonder if Kubrick isn't drawing a connection between the two, this cartoon that ends with the dog named Glassie, and La Maison de la Glisse.